Delta 3D printers do look spectacular, but can they keep up with the tried-and-true designs open-source 3D printing started with?

 Now, the people at LayerOne were happy about my feedback and criticisms – at least that’s what they told me – but there will be an Atom 2.5 coming out in the next few months.
 I will be doing an update on what changed compared to the Atom 2.0, but from what i’ve been told, many of the things i’m criticizing here will be fixed in the 2.5.

 So i hope you found this review helpful or simply entertaining!
 If you did, leave it a thumbs up, if not, a thumbs down.
-If you want to stay up to date as new videos come out, get subscribed, and if you want to directly support me any my channel, i’d appreciate it if you used the eBay, Amazon or Matterhackers affiliate links from the video description to buy your 3D printer gear, that gives me a small kickback, or directly drop me a dollar or two a month on Patreon.
+If you want to stay up to date as new videos come out, get subscribed, and if you want to directly support me and my channel drop me a dollar or two a month on Patreon.
 We’ve got monthly live Q&A hangouts there, which you definitely shouldn’t miss.
 And that’s about it, thanks so for much for watching, and i’ll see you in the next video or in the livestream every weekend here on Youtube.